 Cross-Training Older Dogs

 It might sound funny to do some cross-training with your dog, but it’s essential!
 Cross-training allows certain areas of the body to rest while you work on building strength in others.
 There are all kinds of ways to exercise your dog’s body, outside of walking and running, and they usually involve a lot of delicious treats!
-Yoga for dogs, dog Pilates, and more are all gaining in popularity because they provide so many mental and physical benefits to dogs of all ages.
-Talk with your veterinarian, look into local training centers and online for classes near you.
-Cross-training is a lot of fun for dogs and people, and you might be surprised at how much you love it!
+Yoga for dogs, dog Pilates, and more are all gaining in popularity.
+These activities all provide so many mental and physical benefits to dogs of all ages.
+Talk with your veterinarian or look into local training centers for classes near you.
+Cross-training is a lot of fun for dogs and people.
+You might be surprised at how much you love it!

 Focus on Weak Areas